 Mandatory college assemblies, staff, and faculty professional development trainings, are events where the president provides updates of the institutional strategic master plan (ISMP), budgetary announcements, upcoming events, grants, and campus improvements.
-During the Fall 2016 college assembly, in keeping with the college mission, the president updated college employees on the 2014-2020 ISMP, regarding curriculum review and assessment, federally mandated graduate employment numbers, GCC's current financial status, and upcoming campus improvement projects.
-The Fall 2013 college assembly, "Closing the Loop" was discussed by the president.
-In her role as president, Dr. Okada also attends government budget hearings and BOT meetings to communicate college needs and she meets regularly with external entities, such as the Guam Department of Education.
-She attends public hearings, community, national, and international events.
-This visibility enables her to be aware of the activities, needs and demands of local, national and international communities, and provides greater awareness of GCC and its services and programs.
+Fall 2016 college assembly, in keeping with the college mission, the president updated college employees on the 2014-2020 ISMP, regarding curriculum review and assessment, federally mandated graduate employment numbers, GCC's current financial status, and upcoming campus improvement projects.379 Fall 2013 college assembly events such as "Closing the Loop" communicated the president's 2014 goals to the campus community.380 In her role as the president, Dr. Okada attends government budget hearings and BOT meetings to communicate college needs and meets with external entities, such as the Guam Department of Education.381 She attends public hearings, community, national, and international events.
+This visibility enables her to be aware of the activities and needs of local, national and international communities, and provides greater awareness of GCC and its services and programs.382

-The president communicates to stakeholders via the 'President's Message' the college's mission, vision, core values, and goals necessary for achieving overall excellence in career and technical workforce development.
-The president communicates College accomplishments and student success to stakeholders, as evidenced in the Annual Reports.
-Highlights in these reports include GCC focus on sustainability, the record number of graduating students in May 2014, and designation of GCC as "Best for Vets Career and Technical College" by Military Times magazine.
+The president communicates to stakeholders via the 'President's Message' the college's mission, vision, core values, and goals necessary for achieving overall excellence in career and technical workforce development.383 The president communicates College accomplishments and student success to stakeholders, as evidenced in the Annual Reports.384 Highlights include GCC focus